Priyamaana Thozhi: Soundtrack

 The soundtrack of the film was composed by S. A. Rajkumar.
 The lyrics for the film were written by Pa.
 Vijay and Kalaikumar.
-The song "Maankuttiye" was allegedly lifted from Hindi song "Saawan Ka Mahina" from Hindi film Milan (1967).
-Rajkumar reused "Katre Poongatre" as "Chanda Oh" in Kannada film Mallikarjuna.
-The song "Rojakkale" was reused from Rajkumar's own Kannada song "O Preethige" which he had composed for Jodi (2001).
+The song "Maan Kuttiye" was allegedly lifted from Hindi song "Saawan Ka Mahina" from Hindi film Milan (1967).
+The song "Rojakkale" was reused from Rajkumar's own Kannada song "O Preethiye" which he had composed for Jodi (2001).